dominicrodger/dominicrodger.com.old/src/code/nothing.md

 enough, sometimes other people posted better answers, and I learned[^3].

-All this is to say that I've learned how little I know by accidentally surrounding myself with me who know better.
+All this is to say that I've learned how little I know by accidentally surrounding myself with people who know better.
 If you think you're smart, chances are you just haven't discovered all the things you don't know yet.

 ## Demonstrable Ignorance